Jonestown Municipal Court

 You are not eligible for deferred disposition if:

 - You hold a commercial driver’s license.

-- Any offense committed in a construction zone when workers were present is charged.
+- You are charged with an offense committed in a construction zone when workers were present.

 To view details of your citation and or pay online click here.
 Full payment of your fines and court costs constitutes a plea of No Contest and a conviction on your driving record.
 Payments may be made in person at the Municipal Court.
 You may pay in cash, check, cashier’s check, money order or by credit/debit card with a processing fee.
 Payments may be made by mail, the payment must be postmarked no later than the date of your appearance date in order not to be delinquent.